haofanwang/ControlNet-for-Diffusers/README.md

 # ControlNet + Inpainting + Img2Img
 We have uploaded [pipeline_stable_diffusion_controlnet_inpaint_img2img.py](https://github.com/haofanwang/ControlNet-for-Diffusers/blob/main/pipeline_stable_diffusion_controlnet_inpaint_img2img.py) to support img2img.
 You can follow the same instruction as [this section](https://github.com/haofanwang/ControlNet-for-Diffusers#controlnet--inpainting).

+# Multi-ControlNet
+Similar to [T2I-Adapter](https://github.com/TencentARC/T2I-Adapter), ControlNet also supports multiple control images as input.
+The idea behind is simple, as the base model is frozen, we can combine the outputs from ControlNet1 and ControlNet2, and use it as input to UNet.

 # Acknowledgement
 We first thanks the author of [ControlNet](https://github.com/lllyasviel/ControlNet) for such a great work, our converting code is borrowed from [here](https://github.com/lllyasviel/ControlNet/discussions/12).
 We are also appreciated the contributions from this [pull request](https://github.com/huggingface/diffusers/pull/2407) in diffusers, so that we can load ControlNet into diffusers.